-As we know that at present, Microsoft is providing to monitor SQL server and it’s databases through SQL server Agnostics management packs.
-But we have certain challenges where we need to do some customization in order to achieve few monitoring of the SQL database.
+As we all know that at present, Microsoft is providing to monitor SQL server and it’s databases through SQL server Agnostics management packs.
+But we have some certain challenges where we need to do some customization in order to achieve few of our custom monitoring of the SQL databases.

-You can get the management pack from the below link.
+You can download the management pack from the below link.

-Please find the details now this management pack works.
+Please find the details how this management pack works.

-- Firstly, you have to change all the references in the MP according to the version of dependent MP in customer environment.
+- Firstly, you have to change all the references in the MP according to the version of dependent MP in your environment.

-2. Secondly, make the below changes in the script according to the state the customer wants to monitor.
+2. Secondly, you need make changes in the XML according to the state you want to monitor.
 In my case, I only want to exclude Offline mode.

 3. MP is disabled by default.
 (You have to enable the Monitor, but I’d suggest to enable it for some test servers first)

-4. Once MP is imported and enabled for the databases (Custom SQLServer DataBaseStatus Monitor, is the monitor that you need to enable through Authoring Pane), you could see it in the HealthExplorer of DB Engine class:
+4. Once MP is imported and enable it for the databases (Custom SQLServer DataBaseStatus Monitor, is the monitor that you need to enable through Authoring Pane), you could see the HealthExplorer of DB Engine class as below:

 6. Alert will be raised if 2 sample value having the bad value ( you could increase or decrease the time interval and number of sample through override)